Skip to main content

 ACT is a US$100 million impact fund that gives private sector institutions the opportunity to invest in agribusinesses that can drive prosperity in developing countries.

 It focusses on enabling viable small and medium sized enterprises (SMEs) to create greater economic opportunity in the communities around them, while strengthening the climate resilience of their value chains and growing the incomes of the smallholder farmers they work with.
-Using the nexus between SMEs and smallholders, ACT will localize the development to alleviate poverty.
+By enhancing the relationship between SMEs and smallholders, ACT will support local development that alleviates poverty.

 Now is the time to ACT

 SMEs are a crucial bridge between smallholders in some of the poorest regions of the world and global markets.
 They connect them to demand and process their crops into value added products, reducing the dependence many developing countries have on raw commodity exports.
-In short, with the right support, agribusiness SMEs help to build more stable and prosperous economies using an innovative and resilient commodity value chains-based approach.
+In short, with the right support, agribusiness SMEs can help to build more stable and prosperous economies by underpinning innovative and resilient commodity value chains.

 A new approach to SME financing